-Malpelo Island and its rocky outcroppings, represents the highest elevation of the enormous underwater Malpelo Ridge.
-Despite its small size the island is believed to play an important role as an aggregation point for the reproduction of numerous marine species.
+Malpelo Island and its rocky outcroppings represent the highest elevation of the enormous underwater Malpelo Ridge in the Pacific Ocean.
+Despite its small size, the island is believed to play an essential role as an aggregation point for the reproduction of numerous marine species.

-It is the only island that rises above the surface from the Malpelo Ridge, which is a solitary volcanic submarine ridge.
-The ridge extends in a northeast-southwest direction with a length of 300 km (190 mi) and a width of 100 km (62 mi).
-The island is surrounded by a number of offshore rocks.
+It is the only island visible above the ocean surface from the Malpelo Ridge, a solitary volcanic submarine ridge.
+The ridge extends in a northeast-southwest direction with a length of 300 km (186 mi) and a width of 100 km (62 mi).
+Some offshore rocks surround the island.

-Malpelo Island and its satellite rocks boast a limited but highly specialized terrestrial biodiversity characterized by a high degree endemism, including five plant species, three reptiles and two arthropods.
+Malpelo Island and its satellite rocks boast a limited but highly specialized biodiversity characterized by a high degree of endemism.
+These include five plant species, three reptiles, and two arthropods.

-The rocky outcroppings support large colonies of Nazca Boobies, as well as important populations of Swallow-tailed Gull, Masked Booby and the critically endangered Galapagos Petrel.
+The rocky outcroppings also support large colonies of Nazca Boobies, as well as Swallow-tailed Gull, Masked Booby, and the critically endangered Galapagos Petrel.

-Due to the remoteness and protection efforts the conservation status of the property is excellent, making Malpelo one of the top diving destinations in the World.
+Due to the remoteness and protection efforts, the conservation status of the location is outstanding, making Malpelo one of the world's top diving destinations.

 Malpelo Fauna and Flora Sanctuary

-The Malpelo Fauna and Flora Sanctuary is a large marine protected area, located some 506 km off the Pacific coast of Colombia.
-This World Heritage Site includes the barren Malpelo Island and the surrounding marine environment.
+The Malpelo Fauna and Flora Sanctuary is a large marine protected area located approximately 500 km (300 mi) off Colombia's Pacific coast.
+This UNESCO World Heritage Site includes the barren Malpelo Island and the surrounding marine environment.

 Jointly with the local confluence of several oceanic currents, this complex terrain is the basis for highly diverse marine ecosystems and habitats.

-The sanctuary hosts impressive populations of marine species, including large top predators and pelagic species, such as Giant Grouper, Billfish and numerous shark species.
-Major aggregations of Hammerhead Shark, Silky Shark, Whale Shark and Tuna have been recorded.
+The sanctuary hosts special populations of marine species, including large top predators and aquatic species, such as Giant Grouper, Billfish, and numerous shark species.

-Malpelo Fauna and Flora Sanctuary belongs to the Eastern Tropical Pacific Marine Corridor, a marine conservation network, which also includes World Heritage properties in Costa Rica, Ecuador and Panama.
+Malpelo Fauna and Flora Sanctuary belongs to the Eastern Tropical Pacific Marine Corridor, a marine conservation network that includes World Heritage properties in Costa Rica, Ecuador, and Panama.